canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/add-a-system-user.md

 (specifying-system-user-authority)=
 #### Specifying system-user-authority

-The optional `system-user-authority` field can be added to a model assertion to list a set of account IDs that are authorised to sign system-user assertions for any image built with the assertion:
+The optional `system-user-authority` field can be added to a model assertion to list a set of account IDs that are authorized to sign system-user assertions for any image built with the assertion:

 ```yaml
 {